doitintl/iris3/README.md

     * Another topic is a dead-letter topic.
 * PubSub subscriptions
     * There is one for each topic: These direct the messages to `/label_one` and `/do_label` in `main.py`, respectively.
-    * For security, these two PubSub subscriptions [use JWT auth](These https://cloud.google.com/pubsub/docs/authenticate-push-subscriptions).
-The deployment script sets this up for you.
+    * For security, these two PubSub subscriptions [use JWT auth](https://cloud.google.com/pubsub/docs/authenticate-push-subscriptions), where the JWT token is verified in the Iris webapp.
     * A dead-letter subscription.
 This is a pull subscription.
 By default, it just accumulates the messages.
 You can use it to see statistics, or you can pull messages from it.

 # Local Development